 A: No, the remote wire does not have to be connected in order to turn on your amplifier.
-However, if you want to use the remote wire to turn on your amp, then you will need to connect it.
+However, if you want to use the remote wire to turn on your amp, then you can connect it.

-Q: Can I use speaker wire for remote wire?
+Q: Can I use a speaker wire for the remote wire?

-A: Yes, you can use speaker wire for remote wire.
-However, we recommend using a thicker gauge wire such as 16-gauge or 18-gauge for best results.
+A: Yes, you can use a speaker wire for the remote wire.
+But, I recommend using a thicker gauge wire such as 16-gauge or 18-gauge for best results.

 Q: Can you run the remote wire with the power wire?

 A: Yes, you can run a remote wire with a power wire.
-However, we recommend running them separately to avoid any potential interference.
+However, I recommend running them separately to avoid any potential interference.